jfjensen/CarND-Vehicle-Detection/writeup_jfj_1.md

 - `writeup.md` The writeup (this document).
 - `util_functions.py` A Python file containing many of the functions described in the course.
-- `train_scaler_svc.py` A Python file with the code to train the Scaler and the SVC.
+- `train_scaler_svc.py` A Python file with the code to train the Scaler and the linear SVC.
-- `vehicle_detection.py` A Python file with the `VehicleDetection` class that brings all the functionality together.
+- `vehicle_detection.py` A Python file with the `VehicleDetection` class that brings all the vehicle detection functionality together.
-- `P5-notebook.ipynb` The Jupyter Notebook where the various steps of this project have been tested and run.
+- `P5-notebook.ipynb` The Jupyter Notebook where various steps of this project have been tested and run.
 - `P5-notebook.html` HTML version of the Jupyter Notebook.
 - `/output_images` The directory containing the resulting images.
 - `project_video_result.mp4` The video showing the all the code at work.